Washington, 20036, DC,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Committee for a Responsible Federal Budget and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 50 Committee for a Responsible Federal Budget employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Committee for a Responsible Federal Budget has purchased the following applications: GoDaddy for Application Hosting and Computing Services in 2016, Microsoft 365 for Collaboration in 2015, Ipsos Communities for Community Management in 2017 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Committee for a Responsible Federal Budget has purchased the following applications: Microsoft 365 for Collaboration in 2015, Ipsos Communities for Community Management in 2017, Twilio Sendgrid for Transactional Email in 2021 and the related IT decision-makers and key stakeholders.

 Vendor |